When Does Multi-Agent Collaboration Help? An Entropy Perspective: Controlled SAS vs. MAS Comparison

 \paragraph{Condition~B: MAS Round~1 (Pre-Interaction).} Agents are assigned MAS-specific roles and context prompts but have not yet exchanged messages.
 Any entropy difference between Conditions~A and~B is attributable solely to the \emph{role assignment intervention}, not to inter-agent interaction.

 \paragraph{Condition~C: MAS Round~2 (Post-Interaction).} Agents have completed one round of inter-agent discussion.
-Entropy differences between Conditions~B and~C reflect the causal effect of \emph{multi-agent interaction} on model uncertainty.
+Entropy differences between Conditions~B and~C reflect the causal effect of \emph{multi-agent interaction} on model entropy.

-This design enables a clean decomposition of the total entropy change from SAS to MAS Round~2 into two additive components: